FuelLabs/sway/swayfmt/CONTRIBUTING.md

 ## Installation

 In order to see `swayfmt` in action you will need both `swayfmt` and the [`forc-fmt`](../forc-plugins/forc-fmt/) plugin.
 As previously stated, you can install these via [`fuelup`](https://github.com/FuelLabs/fuelup) which will install the complete Fuel toolchain, or follow the instructions below to install from source.
-If you've previously installed `fuelup`, you'll need to remove the binary before installing from source.
+If you've previously installed `fuelup`, you'll need to remove the `forc-fmt` binary before installing from source.

 > **Note:** `cargo` is a prerequisite to this build.